amitnos123/LabLog/README.md

 3. **Viewing the Dashboard**
    - Open `Dashboard_example.html` in your browser to see an example of the final dashboard layout and functionality.

-Feel free to modify or extend these scripts according to your specific requirements.
-If you have any questions or issues, please consult the documentation in the provided PDF files or reach out to the repository maintainers.